 When a Body Butter is applied to the skin, it melts on your skin the instant you apply it — like butter on a hot pan, and creates a velvety feeling barrier that locks in moisture and prevents water from evaporating through the pores and surface of the skin, leaving your skin nourished and velvety soft!

 It’s no secret that Body Butters excel at rejuvenating dry skin.
 Let me just declare here that I cannot live without my body butter.
-I am totally obsessed with it; and totally dedicated to making my own whipped butters.
-It has been an absolute game changer for my highly problematic and extremely dry skin (as well as the perfect sealing cream for my 4C natural hair).
-The principal ingredients – butter and oil, that make up a body butter, make it super moisturizing and healing for all skin types especially if you have dry skin.
+I am totally obsessed with it; and totally dedicated to making my own body butters, whipped to perfection from the comfort of my home.
+It has been an absolute game changer for my highly problematic and extremely dry skin.
+It is even more precious to me because I use it for my hair as well.
+It is the perfect sealing cream for my hair and my 4C natural locks could not be happier.
+Its key ingredients — butter and oil, make it very nourishing for the skin especially if your skin is very dry like mine.
 So whether you decide to use it all over your body, or only on problem patches such as elbows, knees or cracked heels, a body butter made from rich, organic ingredients is a magic cure for all that ails your skin.

 If you love making DIY bath and body products for friends and family, this one is a sure hit!
 It only requires two natural ingredients (natural body butter and nourishing (carrier) oils), and you have the option to further customize the final product by adding any essential or fragrance oils according to your personal preference.
 Once finished, label your body butter and lather up!
 If you’re concerned about the final product feeling too greasy to apply all over the body, the good news is that there’s a simple solution for this…arrowroot flour/starch.
 The arrowroot cuts through the greasy feel that’s often associated with body butter.
 A small amount of arrowroot flour/starch added to the liquid mixture before putting it in the fridge will take care of this issue.